Social Media Monitoring 101: All You Need to Know

 It is not a simple word search.

 I say the process is simple, but it's not that simple.
 When crawling, social media listening tools take many different parameters into consideration: date range, location, duplicated mentions, spam, and others, in order to give you the most relevant results.

 Moreover, with such features as Boolean operators, you can create refined and sophisticated queries, which allow you to get only highly relevant mentions.

 It is not simply gathering mentions.

 That wouldn’t be fun at all!
 Most social listening tools offer something more than just gathering mentions.
 For instance, Awario groups mentions according to different parameters, analyzes social listening data, categorizes mentions, compares several alerts, etc.

 It is not just for brand monitoring.

 But is there really a need for a social media monitoring strategy?
 Well, for starters, people expect you to do social listening.
 Your customers, both current and potential, are already on social media, trying to reach out to you.

 Some marketers might believe that there’s no use in a tool to monitor social media – most platforms alert you when you get @mentions anyway.
 But the numbers suggest the opposite: 30% of tweets including company names don’t include their Twitter handle.
 That’s nearly a third of your audience!
 And that’s with Twitter’s tag-friendly UI!
 Imagine what’s happening on other platforms.

-But even those who understand the importance and value of social media monitoring sometimes don’t deploy it to its full potential.
+But even those who understand the importance and value of a social media monitoring tool sometimes don’t deploy it to its full potential.
 One of the biggest misconceptions about social listening is that it’s only good for monitoring your brand mentions.